devanshbatham/devanshbatham.github.io/drafts/draft.md

 ---

-- Can you master Solidity in 30 days?
+Can you master Solidity in 30 days? **No, you cannot.**
-No, you cannot.

-- Can you learn about the basics and get started with the development of real-world projects using Solidity in 30 days?
-Yes, you sure can, and this article aims to provide you with a roadmap following which you can learn Solidity in a much more efficient way.
+Can you learn about the basics and get started with the development of real-world projects using Solidity in 30 days?  **Yes, you sure can**, and this article aims to provide you with a roadmap following which you can learn Solidity in a much more efficient way.

 # Learning Hacks